Military Court-Martial Clemency Lawyer

 • RCM 1110: Action by Convening Authority in Certain General and Special Courts-Martial

 Defending military members in court-martial trials, court-martial clemency and court-martial appeal is what civilian court-martial defense lawyers do.
 The only type of law we handle is military law.
-Mr. Stevens and Mr. Spinner are civilian criminal defense attorneys and former active duty military JAG lawyers who exclusively defend military members stationed around the world who are facing military trials, discipline, and investigations.
-If you are in need of experienced representation, consider reaching out to these skilled court-martial lawyer for dedicated support and expert guidance in military legal matters.
+Attorney Richard V. Stevens is a civilian criminal defense attorney and former active duty military JAG lawyer who exclusively defends military members stationed around the world who are facing military trials, discipline, and investigations.
+If you are in need of experienced representation, consider reaching out to these skilled court-martial lawyers for dedicated support and expert guidance in military legal matters.

 Star